 - the National Credit Act 34 of 2005 (the NCA), which regulates consumer credit and the standards of consumer information.
 It also:

 - prohibits certain unfair credit and credit-marketing practices and reckless credit granting;

 - provides for debt reorganisation in cases of over-indebtedness;

-- regulates credit information; and
+- regulates the disclosure of credit information; and

 - provides for the registration of credit bureaux, credit providers and debt-counselling services;

 - the Consumer Protection Act 68 of 2008 (the CPA), which protects certain fundamental consumer rights and applies to banking services provided to consumers, unless exempted, except to the extent that any such service constitutes advice or intermediary services regulated by the FAIS Act, or is regulated in terms of the Long-term Insurance Act of 1988 or the Short-term Insurance Act of 1988 (the provisions of which have been largely superseded by the Insurance Act 18 of 2017);